artogahr/lockne/thesis/chapters/03-literature-review.typ

 Before designing and building Lockne, it is essential to understand the technologies that make it possible and the context in which it will operate.
 This review surveys the technical landscape, focusing on the three pillars of the project: the eBPF framework for kernel programmability, the WireGuard protocol for secure and performant tunneling, and the Rust language for building a reliable control plane.
 Critically, it also analyzes existing approaches to application-specific traffic control, identifying their limitations.
 The goal is to establish a clear justification for Lockne's architecture by demonstrating how it addresses a distinct gap left by current solutions.

-// SECTION STATUS: Complete (3 pages) ✓
-// This section is good as-is, no expansion needed

 == The Kernel's New Superpower: An Overview of eBPF

 The core mechanism behind Lockne is the extended Berkeley Packet Filter (eBPF).
 To understand its importance, one must see it not just as a tool, but as a fundamental shift in how the Linux kernel can be extended.
 As described by Brendan Gregg, eBPF allows sandboxed programs to run directly within the kernel in response to specific events, without requiring changes to the kernel source code or loading kernel modules @greggBpfPerformanceTools2019.
 This provides a safe, performant way to implement custom logic at the lowest levels of the operating system.
 He's also described eBPF as "like putting JavaScript into the Linux kernel" @EBPFDocumentary.